-- How Can I Get a Careless Driving Ticket Reduced?
+- How Can I Get a Distracted Driving Ticket Reduced?

 - Can I Plead Guilty to a Lesser Charge?

-- Is It Possible to Get a Careless Driving Ticket Lowered?
+- Can I Get a Distracted Driving Charge Lowered?

 A Helpful Guide on How to Determine and Understand How a Traffic Ticket Charge May Be Reduced